carla-simulator/carla/Docs/faq.md

   How can I create a binary version of CARLA?
   </h4></summary>

-In Linux, the recommended way is to use the `Package.sh` script provided.
-This script makes a packaged version of the project, including the Python client.
+In Linux, the recommended way is to run `make package` in the project folder.
-This is the script we use to make a release of CARLA for Linux.
+This method makes a packaged version of the project, including the Python API modules.
+This is the method we use to make a release of CARLA for Linux.

 Alternatively, it is possible to compile a binary version of CARLA within Unreal Editor, open the CarlaUE4 project, go to the menu "File -> Package Project", and